pjolayres/isomorphic-react-boilerplate/ReadMe.md

 1. Open debug view in vscode sidebar and choose **Docker: Attach to Node** from the configuration dropdown.
 1. Start the debugger by pressing `F5`.

-This will start the web application in a docker environment and allows remote debugging.
+This will start the web application in a docker environment that allows remote debugging.
 The debugging experience will be similar to that of debugging locally.

 ### Docker cleanup
 To clean up docker containers: